gvwilson/thirdbit/src/fiction/cloudherd/index.md

 she continued as the tralpa opened his mouth.
 "You're soaking wet,
-you don't have anything to eat, the path is gone, and if we don't get him in front of a fire, you're both going to freeze to death."
+you don't have anything to eat, and if we don't get you two in front of a fire, you're going to freeze to death."
 She nodded at Private Thokmay, whose teeth were still chattering.

 "I'll be fine," the tralpa said sulkily.